-• repair - Defines the dets repair behaviour.

-- snmpa\mib\storage\mnesia: {action, keep | clear}, {nodes, [node()]} - action Specifies the behaviour when a non-empty, already existing, table: Keep its content or clear it out.
+- repair Defines the dets repair behaviour. - Default is false. - snmpa\mib\storage\mnesia: {action, keep | clear}, {nodes, [node()]} - action Specifies the behaviour when a non-empty, already existing, table: Keep its content or clear it out.

 Default is keep.

 • nodes - A list of node names (or an atom describing a list of nodes) defining where to open the table.
 Its up to the user to ensure that mnesia is actually running on the specified nodes.